Troubleshoot AzCopy in eDiscovery (Premium)

 The system cannot find the path specified.

-If AzCopy isn't installed on the local computer, you can find installation information in Transfer data with the AzCopy v8.1 on Windows.
+If AzCopy isn't installed on the local computer, see Get started with AzCopy.
 Be sure to install it in the default location.

 If AzCopy is installed, but it's installed in a location different than the default location, you can copy the command, paste it to a text file, and then change the path to the location where AzCopy is installed.
 For example, if Azcopy is located in